-At home dog DNA tests are a quick and easy way to find out which breeds are in your pet's ancestry.
+At home dog DNA testing is a quick and easy way to find out which breeds are in your pet's ancestry.

-DNA testing for dogs isn't a new process, but the simple and relatively expensive at-home test kits have only become available to pet owners in the last few years.
+DNA testing for dogs isn't a new process, but simple at-home test kits have only become available to pet owners fairly recently.

 Before these tests, it was impossible to know which breeds were in a mixed-breed puppy's family tree, unless you knew for a fact who his parents, grandparents and great-grandparents were.

-Now, there's nothing wrong with the element of 'surprise!', and you can have a lot of fun guessing where Fido's coat color, curly tail, short legs or long muzzle come from, but there are some serious reasons for learning what your pup's genetic make up is....
+Of course, there's nothing wrong with the element of 'surprise!', and you can have a lot of fun guessing where Fido's coat color, curly tail, short legs or long muzzle come from.

-The at-home tests featured on this page contain everything you need (including easy-to-follow instructions) to get a sample of your pet's dna and then mail it to the lab in the pre-paid envelope.
+The at-home dog DNA tests featured on this page contain everything you need (including easy-to-follow instructions) to get a sample of your pet's dna and then mail it to the lab.

 Once your dog's dna (easy cheek-swab) sample reaches the laboratory it's compared to the appropriate database of breeds to determine which ones appear in parents, grand-parents and great-grandparents.

-About 3 weeks later you'll get email notification that your results are ready and available to be downloaded from the company's website.
+A few weeks later you'll get email notification that your results are ready and available for you to study and download.
 It's just so quick and easy!

-Research has shown that this type of testing has been 99% accurate in trials, but there is no guaranteed percentage given by the companies involved.
+Research has shown that this type of dog DNA testing has been 99% accurate in trials, but there is no guaranteed percentage given by the companies involved.

 This is partly due to the fact that the dna material supplied by owners isn't always of the best quality.